 Tape.
 The color-matching tape is nothing more than a wide series of strips folded over onto themselves to make a 2-sided sheet fully as wide as the entire rack deck.
 Then I bolted the aluminum flat bar on top of it.
 To allow for the hooks to be popped onto the top of the rack tubes, I simply took scissors and snipped the tape where there is a crossbar, to allow it to fold down when I clip panniers on.
 This is a bit cheesy, but it got the job done.
 If some time down the road I have some time on my hands and about US$30 I will cut a full width bar and slot it so its prettier than what is there now.

 The rack and bobtail thus do most of the work keeping water coming up off the wheel.
 Now we have to deal with water coming forward.
 That is accomplished with the cheapie, doubled front mud fender.
 It is attached with small green zip ties to the seatstays, and its length in the back lifts up and contacts the rack deck.
 So… no water is coming forward past that.
-The front half of this fender also comes down so there is very little area that is uncovered.
+The front half of this fender also comes down and butts up against the seat tube fairly low, so there is very little area uncovered.
+But lets cover that too.

-To deal with that last bit, I used the cutting board material and snipped out a rectangular length that is as wide as possible while still staying out of the way of my legs and the crankarms.
-I poked a couple of hoes in the right spots and simply screwed this length of ‘fender’ directly to the frame using the two M5 bosses that are already there for fender mounting, in the back of the seatpost.
+To deal with that last bit, I used the cutting board material and snipped out a rectangular length that is as wide as possible while still staying out of the way of my legs and the crankarms (look for it, installed, in the pics).
+I poked a couple of holes in the right spots and simply screwed this length of ‘fender’ directly to the frame using the two M5 bosses that are already there for fender mounting, on the back of the seatpost.

 On the front, I cheated and found something I could just buy and install.